Last Updated on April 25, 2022 by Grow with Bovees

 Luckily most battery-powered devices come with better innovations across the board and this applies to the feed loading mechanism of battery operated weed eaters too.

 Automatic feeds are the new thing, replacing the old manual style in most of the new models of weed eater.

 An automatic feed spool is a great feature which will allow you to spend a lot less time fiddling with the line and more time actually using the weed eater.

 Some models have an automatic feed system that will extend line as it detects it is needed, which is awesome.

 Others use a bump method where you bump the head onto a hard surface to force it to eject more line.

 Some models still use the older system for setting line by hand, but you won’t find any models like that on our list.

-So Which Battery Powered Weed Eater Is Right for Me?
+So Which Battery Powered String Trimmer Is Right for Me?

 As you can see, this isn’t a question that has a simple answer.

 When it comes to choosing battery powered devices nowadays, you really have to figure out what you want from them.

 Firstly we would advise you to figure out what you really need your battery string trimmer to do.

 - How often you will need a powered weed eater?

-- How long you will be using your powered weed eater for
+- How long you will be using the tool for?

 - Will your battery string trimmer need to deal with stubborn weeds, or is it just for grass?

-- Think ahead — will your needs change in the medium to long term with regards to battery operated weed eaters?
+- Think ahead — will your needs change in the medium to long term with regard to battery – operated tools?